top of page

 How long does rough-in plumbing take?

-Most rough-in plumbing jobs take 1–3 days depending on the size of the home and number of fixtures.
+Most rough-in plumbing jobs take 1–3 days depending on the size of the home and the number of fixtures.

 Does rough-in plumbing require an inspection?